 * This is the Consumer Version. *

 Kaposi sarcoma is a cancer that causes multiple flat pink, red, or purple patches or bumps on the skin.
-It is caused by herpesvirus type 8.
+It is caused by human herpesvirus type 8 infection.

 One or a few spots may appear on the toes or a leg, or spots may appear anywhere on the body or in the mouth or genital areas, then spread to other areas, including internal organs.